itnann/xai/README.md

 ---

-## Overview
+## Why This Project Matters

-In real-world forecasting tasks, predictive accuracy alone is often not enough.
+In real-world forecasting tasks, predictive accuracy alone is not enough.
 Users also need to understand the reasoning behind a model’s output.

 This is especially important in rainfall prediction, where forecasts can influence:

 - agricultural planning
 - water resource management
 - infrastructure preparation
 - disaster response

-This project demonstrates how XAI techniques can support different stakeholders by making a black-box model more transparent and actionable.
+By combining **XGBoost** with **XAI methods**, this project aims to bridge the gap between **predictive performance** and **real-world usability**.

 ---